davidtwco/rfcs/text/0000-build-std.md

    standard library versus implicitly, or on whether the pre-built-ness of a dependency should be surfaced to the user.

-   [wg-cargo-std-aware#6] argues that target-spec-json would be de-facto stable if it can be used by build-std on stable, and this would need an explicit decision.
+   [wg-cargo-std-aware#6] argues that target-spec-json would be de-facto stable if it can be used by build-std on stable.
+While `--target=custom.json` can be used on stable today, it effectively requires build-std and so a nightly toolchain.
+As build-std enables custom targets to be used on stable, this would effectively be a greater commitment to the current stability of custom targets than currently exists and would warrant an explicit decision.

    [wg-cargo-std-aware#8] highlighted that a more-portable standard library would be beneficial for build-std (i.e. a `std` that could build on any target), but